Olivia-Micheal/NYC-collision-/README.md

 Look at the street ranking chart on this page.
 Belt Parkway sits at the top with 3,700 accidents, ahead of Broadway at 2,800, and Atlantic Avenue, Long Island Expressway, and Brooklyn Queens Expressway tied at 2,200 each.
 Belt Parkway alone accounts for 1.56 percent of all 238,000 accidents in this dataset.

 Now look at the two bar charts placed side by side lower down.
 The chart on the left ranks every cause of accidents overall, and driver inattention or distraction is the tallest bar at 58,000 cases, tied with unspecified causes also at 58,000, followed by failure to yield right of way at 17,000 and following too closely at 16,000.
 But shift your eyes to the chart on the right, which only counts accidents where someone died.
 The ranking flips completely.
 Unspecified causes lead at 175 fatal cases, unsafe speed follows at 130, and driver inattention or distraction, the overall leader, drops to third place with only 74 fatal cases.

-Put those two charts next to each other and the message is unmistakable: the thing causing the most accidents is not the thing causing the most deaths.
+**Key takeaway:** Belt Parkway is the single highest priority location for road safety investment in this dataset.
+More importantly, the cause of most accidents is not the cause of most deaths.
+Distraction fills the streets with minor collisions, but speed is what turns a collision fatal.
+Any safety campaign that treats these two causes as the same problem is solving the wrong half of the issue.

 ### Page 3: Severity Analysis (My Own Insight)